canada-ca/canada-ca.github.io/_posts/2020-10-08-collect-feedback.md

 ## Pilot study

 In May 2020, a few teams collaborated to launch a pilot study of a widget for getting people’s feedback on Canada.ca pages.
 The Digital Transformation Office (DTO) worked with:
-* Health Canada/Public Health Agency of Canada
+* Health Canada/Public Health Agency of Canada (PHAC)
 * Principal Publisher
 * Privy Council Office